The Mid-sphere Cousin of the Medial Axis Transform: Computation and Examples

 This section uses the characterization of the mid-sphere axis in terms of Faustian interchanges (Theorem~\ref{thm:equivalence}) to describe an algorithm that constructs a staircase approximation of this axis.
 To simplify the discussion, we ignore the radii, which may be computed without much extra effort.
 The algorithm is discrete and extends to the construction of the medial and the circum-sphere axes.

 \textbf{The algorithm.} We assume the input surface is given as a triangulation; that is: a $2$-dimensional simplicial complex whose vertices are locations in $\Rspace^3$ such that each edge belongs to exactly two triangles and each vertex belongs to an alternating cyclic sequence of edges and triangles.
 Given a point $x \in \Rspace^3$, we assign $f_x (u) = \Edist{u}{x}^2$ to each vertex, $u$, and the maximum value of the two or three incident vertices to each edge and triangle.
 Sorting the vertices, edges, and triangles by value and breaking ties by dimension, we get the filter for which we compute the pairing as defined by persistent homology; see e.g.\ \cite[Chapter VII]{EdHa10}.
-In this setting, the vertices, edges, and triangles play the roles of the minima, saddles, and maxima of the squared distance, respectively, and the transposition of two edges---one part of a vertex-edge pair and the other of an edge-triangle pair---is a Faustian interchange if they replace each other in their respective pairs and thus alter their global types.
+In this setting, the vertices, edges, and triangles play the roles of the minima, saddles, and maxima of the squared distance, respectively, and the transposition of two edges---one paired with a vertex and the other with a triangle---is a Faustian interchange if they replace each other in their respective pairs and thus alter their global types.

 However, only a measure-zero set of points $x$ in $\Rspace^3$ induce squared distance functions that catch a Faustian interchange in the act.
 We therefore use the vineyard algorithm introduced in \cite{CEM06} to probe space with short segments of filters to find points of the mid-sphere axis.
 Given the endpoints $x', x'' \in \Rspace^3$ of such a segment, this algorithm maintains the filter and the pairing of simplices while continuously moving $x$ from $x'$ to $x''$.
 The elementary operations in this sweep are transpositions of contiguous simplices in the filter, which are scheduled according to the linear interpolation between their initial and final values.
 This amounts to running bubble sort on the filter at $x'$ using the filter at $x''$ as the target ordering.
 Whenever a transposition swaps two edges, we check whether one gives birth, the other gives death, and the swap changes their global types.
 If yes, then we have found a point whose squared distance function witnesses a Faustian interchange.